edlenox-q/zap-core-help-wiki/HelpUiDialogsOptionsDatabase.md

 Allows to compact the database when ZAP is closed, compacting the database ensures a minimal space disk usage but it will also take longer to exit ZAP.

+### Recovery Log ###

+Controls whether or not database's recovery log is enabled.
+Improves the performance of the database when disabled but might lead to data loss if ZAP is exited abruptly.
+Note: current session will be unaffected, changes take effect on new and opened sessions.

 ### Maximum Request Body Size ###

 The largest request body size in bytes that ZAP will allow.